Outbound Only connection

 Pelican does NOT require any Inbound firewall connections.

-Note: Outbound versus Inbound connections describe how two devices are able to establish their initial connection to create a communication path from a device inside of a building across the Internet to a device in the Cloud.
+Note: Outbound versus Inbound connections describe how two devices are able to communicate from inside a building across the Internet to an external device.

 Outbound connections are similar to how your computer reaches a website from inside the business.
 The computer creates a connection to a website (by you putting the websites URL into your browser).
 The website has no record of where you are located, because you made the connection.
 This is extremely secure because firewall’s do not care if internal devices are connecting to websites.